Angry Farmers Stage Germany-wide Tractor Blockades - UrduPoint

 Angry Farmers Stage Germany-wide Tractor Blockades

+Furious farmers opposed to Berlin's plans to cut tax breaks for agriculture used tractors to block roads across Germany on Monday, kicking off a series of crippling strikes that are set to plunge the country deeper into a winter of discontent

-Berlin, (APP - UrduPoint / Pakistan Point News - 8th Jan, 2024) Furious farmers opposed to Berlin's plans to cut tax breaks for agriculture used tractors to block roads across Germany on Monday, kicking off a series of crippling strikes sinking the country deeper into a winter of discontent.
+Berlin, (APP - UrduPoint / Pakistan Point News - 8th Jan, 2024) Furious farmers opposed to Berlin's plans to cut tax breaks for agriculture used tractors to block roads across Germany on Monday, kicking off a series of crippling strikes that are set to plunge the country deeper into a winter of discontent.

 In Berlin, dozens of tractors and lorries stationed in the city centre blasted their horns to signal their anger at the start of a planned week of action.